-Place the objects related to the beloved, the lost, the untrusted, the mistaken, the shouldn’t-have-taken-the-pills, shouldn’t have left again, given in, mistrusted, re-trusted—in the house [that should be] as detailed as possible—the structure a castle, split level, old farmhouse, or other large architectural feat with multiple floors, rooms, eaves, closets, myriad of doors within doors.
+Place the objects related to the beloved, the lost, the untrusted, the mistaken, the shouldn’t-have-taken-the-pills, shouldn’t have left again, given in, cut off the wings, mistrusted, re-trusted—in the House that should be as detailed as possible.
+The structure: a castle, split level, old farmhouse, or other large architectural feat with multiple floors, rooms, eaves, elevators, closets, myriad of doors within doors.

-Place the collection of items in the most precise location, one at a time, with proper ritual at dusk: the flannel shirt in a drawer in the antique dresser in the largest bedroom, the amethyst under the door in the floor of the basement, the ripped up letters in your father’s leather suitcase in the crawl space, the dead birds [eyes open] hidden in the attic eaves, the promise folded up multiple times in the dowry chest with the nails sticking out, the coffin for the dismantled dolls, the ones with the eyelashes cut, the arms bent back.
+Place the collection of items in the most precise location, one at a time, with proper ritual at dusk: his flannel shirts in a drawer in the antique dresser in the largest bedroom, the amethyst under the door in the floor of the dirt basement, the ripped-up letters in your father’s leather suitcase in the crawl space, the dead birds [eyes open] hidden in the attic eaves, the promise folded up multiple times in the dowry chest with sharp nails sticking out, the coffin for the dismantled dolls, the ones with the eyelashes cut, the arms bent back.

 Place what needs to be forgotten, sterilized from fingerprint and tear, carefully under the orphan’s bed, in the hall closet, the pantry shelf, in the jar with the leftover money and candy for the blind man.

 Trace your way back, etching the route indelibly in the labyrinth of the brain, not the intellect, not the place of childhood, not the laundry list.
 Memorize the layout of rooms, the curtains, the smell of cedar, oak, the lavender must.